urmil-create/Computer-Vision-based-Image-Caption-Generator-on-Flickr-Dataset/README.md

 ### Python Dependencies

-1. Install Python Dependencies: Use the provided code to install required Python libraries such as TensorFlow, NumPy, etc.
+1. Install Python Dependencies: Use the provided code to install required Python libraries such as TensorFlow, NumPy, Pandas etc.

 ## Usage